Auyin111/Reinforcement-Learning-for-autonomous-driving/readme.md

      1. Add more reward if it has positive reward
      2. In the early stage, increase the chance of using gas and reduce the chance of using break
   7. The training time is very long, the capability of further train a previous saved model is very important

+### File
+1. on_track_cls.ipynb: train,valid and test the on track classifier model
+2. race dqn discrete.ipynb: train and test the driving RL agent

 # Experiment 2
 ________________________________